 Update, Oct.
 22: The young woman who was wounded in Wednesday night’s shooting has died.
 Berkeleyside will continue to follow the story.

-Original story: Community members were in shock Wednesday night after a pregnant woman in her 20s, whose family has deep roots in the neighborhood, was critically wounded in a drive-by shooting on Prince Street in South Berkeley.
+Original story: Community members were in shock Wednesday night after a 19-year-old pregnant woman, whose family has deep roots in the neighborhood, was critically wounded in a drive-by shooting on Prince Street in South Berkeley.